elypia/imagecaster/README.md

 ```
 > First we define a pattern which matches all of our input images.
 For
 > each image we add the Exif tag, `Artist`, and export 6 versions of
-> each image to accomodate original, blue, and violet colors, in 512px,
+> each image to accommodate original, blue, and violet colors, in 512px,
 > and 128px sizes.
 Doing `imagecaster build` will do all of this for
 > you.
 You may wish to use `imagecaster check` first to perform all
 > checks, in this case only one check is defined which states if a mask